Nomination Process and Requirements

 All tenured, full-time members of the regular faculty are eligible for appointment as a MacVicar Faculty Fellow, regardless of rank or any concurrently held position, such as an endowed chair.
 Junior faculty members are eligible for a three-year Fellowship, which can be converted to a ten-year Fellowship if tenure is granted, with the total duration of the appointment not to exceed ten years.

-Nominators may consult with Dean Mary Enterline in the Office of Faculty Support at email@example.com or 617-253-9763 for assistance with the required documents.
+Nominators may consult with Assistant Dean Piero Chacon by email at firstname.lastname@example.org or by phone 617-253-9763 for assistance with the required documents.